Partial compactification of stability manifolds via massless semistable objects: The space of lax stability conditions

 \subsection{Support propagation}

-In the classical case support propagates in components of the stability space: all nearby deformations of a stability condition are also stability conditions, and not just pre-stability conditions.
-We now discuss the extent to which this remains true for lax stability conditions.
+Support propagates in the stability space: nearby deformations of a stability condition are also stability conditions, and not just pre-stability conditions.
+The key result of this section is the analogue for lax stability conditions.
+Here we require an extra assumption because the lax support property does not control the charges of massless objects.